hypersniper05/EasyLM/docs/koala.md

 ## Obtaining the Wegith Diff of Koala
-Due to the licence of the LLaMA model, we cannot directly release the fine-tuned Koala model weights.
+Due to the license of the LLaMA model, we cannot directly release the fine-tuned Koala model weights.
 Instead, we release the diff of weights, which can be used to recover the Koala model weights with the origina LLaMA model weights.
 The diff weights can be downloaded from the following sources: